FrenzyExists/rustlings/README.md

 - [The Book](https://doc.rust-lang.org/book/index.html) - The most comprehensive resource for learning Rust, but a bit theoretical sometimes.
 You will be using this along with Rustlings!
 - [Rust By Example](https://doc.rust-lang.org/rust-by-example/index.html) - Learn Rust by solving little exercises!
 It's almost like `rustlings`, but online

+## NOTE

+Hi!
+This is Frenzy here.
+This fork is me solving the exercises on my own, well, kinda, using the rust book online and all.
+So, if you fork this you'll have the answers, well, some of em, I'm still filling it out.
+This is more for my own, just learning the ways of the rustecean.

+### Status: I'm not even close to a padawan rustecean :(

+### Exercises I've done at the moment:
+- if
+- variables

 ## Getting Started

 _Note: If you're on MacOS, make sure you've installed Xcode and its developer tools by typing `xcode-select --install`._